Magazine3/accelerated-mobile-pages/readme.txt

 == Description ==

-A Minimal Theme that makes your AMP and Non-AMP version look same.
+Accelerated Mobile Pages WordPress theme is a minimal and fast theme that makes your AMP and Non-AMP version look same.

 == Installation ==